pranat20/eye_gesture_game_control/README.md

-first install pycharm in you system check your python version should not be above 3.10 as the mediapipe will not work after opening pycharm create a new project now install packages - opencv-contrib-python
+first install pycharm in your system check your python version should not be above 3.10 as the mediapipe will not work after opening pycharm create a new project now install packages - opencv-contrib-python